How To Setup Cookie-Free Domains Properly [Updated In 2021]

 As you have understood why you should use a cookieless domain, it’s time to know how do we set up one.
 Setting up a cookie-free domain seems like a hard task but believe me it’s not.
 All you have to understand the process and do it perfectly.

 There are a couple of ways to configure a cookie-free domain.
-Such as using a separate domain name, set up a CDN and reconfiguring WordPress site.
+Such as using a separate domain name, set up a CDN, and reconfiguring a WordPress site.
 So we will discuss these methods one by and so on.

 Here, I will mention the tested methods which worked well for my blog.